Arab Suqrir: Ottoman era

 Under the Ottoman Empire, in 1596, it was under the administration of the nahiya of Gaza, part of the Liwa of Gaza.
 With a population of 55 (10 households), all Muslims.
 The villagers paid taxes on wheat, barley, sesame, beehives, and goats; a total of 2,000 Akçe.
 The original inhabitants of the village were Muslim Bedouins who gradually settled on the site, built stone houses, and became farmers.

 Arab Sukrir was mainly inhabited the Bedouin tribe of 'Arab al-Malaliha (عرب الملالحة).
 These nomadic people, who inhabited the sand dunes, depended on livestock, transportation, and basic agriculture for survival.
 Due to their transient lifestyle and modest material possessions, their presence has left only faint marks in the archaeological record.

+By the mid-19th century, the caravanserai at Sukrīr had fallen into ruin following the decline in importance of the old caravan road linking Damascus and Cairo.

 Socin found from an official Ottoman village list from about 1870 showed that the place (called Abu Suweirih) had 41 houses and a population of 105, though the population count included men, only.
 Hartmann disagreed both about the number of houses, and the identification.
 Excavations at the site, today called Tel Mor, revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.